Edison-f/assetto-corsa-server-manager/README.md

 A **WIP** alternative Assetto Corsa server manager written in rust

 # Requirements
-- An installation of rust
+- An installation of rust (if you're building it yourself)
 - Assetto Corsa
 - Might need AC Content Manager and CSP, you should probably have both anyways